John Ghindia

-Early years
+Early life

 Ghindia was born in Niles, Ohio, in 1925.
 His father, John N. Ghindia, was a Romanian immigrant who came to the United States in 1915 and worked in various steel mills as a millwright.
 As a youth, Ghindia moved with his family to Ecorse, Michigan.
 Ghindia attended Ecorse High School, and earned 12 Letters competing in football, basketball, baseball and rowing.
 At age 16, he was the player-coach on the Ecorse basketball team that won the League Title with a 15-3 record.
 There was no State Basketball Tournaments during World War II.
 In 1942 Ghindia led Ecorse High School to a League Championship in football, and his team was State Class B Basketball Runner-up.
 In 1943, the Ecorse High School Rowing Eight Oar Crew won both the National High School Championship and North America Open Championship, upsetting the NCAA Champions.

 After graduating from high school in 1943, Ghindia enlisted in the United States Army Air Corps.
 He was in the military from 1943 to 1945, attained the rank of a second lieutenant, and served as a bombardier on a B-24 heavy bomber.